-Exactly today a year ago I published a post in my blog about prototyping with circular materials and modular parts saying that it should be much cheaper in most cases, because you can reuse parts and materials from older prototypes for newer ones and don’t have to buy new parts and materials for every iteration.
+Exactly one year ago I published a post on my blog about prototyping with circular materials and modular parts saying that it should be much cheaper in most cases, because you can reuse parts and materials from older prototypes for newer ones and don’t have to buy new parts and materials for every iteration.

 That was true for the Lego Brick and I experience this again when developing the Hiebo Lamps that are also completely made from modular and circular parts.

-But when doing the lamps I experiences something else that is more a downside of that appraoch when it comes to resources: Prototyping with modular parts took a lot more time!
+But when doing the lamps I experiences something else that is more a downside of that approach when it comes to resources: Prototyping with modular parts took a lot more time!

 The Hiebo series starts with the premise to only use standard parts available in every common DIY market and leave the parts intact – deal with them as they are.
 Starting from that the goal is to find a lamp that is beautiful.